kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/sorting.md

 ## Why sorting?

 You may be wondering why we are choosing to focus on sorting algorithms.
-There are three main reasons:
+There are a few reasons:

 1. Sorting algorithms are all around us in our daily lives.
 2. Sorting algorithms are relatively easy to understand when learning how to analyze the efficiency of algorithms.
 3. There are multiple simple versions of sorting algorithms that make it easy to compare and contrast their implementations and efficiencies.

-Our discussion of sorting algorithms is motivated by our desire to learn about how to analyze the efficiency of algorithms.
+Our discussion of sorting algorithms is in part motivated by our desire to learn about how to analyze the efficiency of algorithms.
+Let's talk more about how to compare the efficiency of algorithms next.

 ## Operations, comparisons, and moves